sst/guide/_chapters/handling-auth-in-serverless-apis.md

 To manage access control to our AWS infrastructure we use another service called [Amazon Cognito Identity Pools](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-identity.html).
 This service decides if our previously authenticated user has access to the resources he/she is trying to connect to.
 Identity Pools can have different authentication providers (like Cognito User Pools, Facebook, Google etc.).
 In our case, our Identity Pool will be connected to our User Pool.

-If you are a little confused about the difference between a User Pool and and Identity Pool, don't worry.
+If you are a little confused about the differences between a User Pool and and Identity Pool, don't worry.
 We've got a chapter to help you with just that — [Cognito User Pool vs Identity Pool]({% link _chapters/cognito-user-pool-vs-identity-pool.md %})

 #### Auth Role